kiffit/Jobsearch_Web_Scraper/Maintain Phase/Maintenance_Overview.md

   - Keeping up to date by adding new job search websites and deleting old obsolete ones.

 ## Adding Basic Security Updates
-  - Every update cycle add more security features and restrict attacks
+  - Every update cycle add more security features and restrict attacks.

+## Unit Testing
+ - Add more unit tests to test any additional functionality.